yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_on_instance.md

 #### Sample Application Code

-[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.
+[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the sample application for which the tracing feature is enabled by the configuration mentioned in the above sections.

 ## Flask

 ### Prerequisite

-To enable tracing for the application based on Flask Framework **`sf-elastic-apm`** and **`sf-apm-lib` **must be available in your environment.
+To enable tracing for the application that is developed by the **Flask** framework, **`sf-elastic-apm`** and **`sf-apm-lib` **must be available in your environment.
 These libraries can be installed by the following methods:

 Add the below-mentioned entries in the `requirements.txt` file.